What the small angle CMB really tells us about the curvature of the Universe: Abstract

 \section{Abstract}

 It is well known that observations of the cosmic microwave background (CMB) are highly sensitive to the spatial curvature of the Universe, $k$.
 Here we find that what is in fact being tightly constrained by small angle fluctuations is spatial curvature near the surface of last scattering, and that if we allow $k$ to be a function of position, rather than taking a constant value everywhere, then considerable spatial curvature is permissible within our own locale.
 This result is of interest for the giant void models that attempt to explain the supernovae observations without Dark Energy.
-We find such voids to be compatible with the observed small angle CMB, but they must be either very deep (and unnaturally empty) or exist in a positively curved Universe.
+We find voids models with a homogeneous big bang can be compatible with the observed small angle CMB, but only if they exist in a positively curved universe.
+To be compatible with local measurements of $H_0$, however, we find that a radially varying bang time is required.

-One of the great successes of modern cosmology has been the ability of Cosmic Microwave Background (CMB) anisotropies to constrain the geometry of the Universe.
+One of the great successes of modern cosmology has been the ability of Cosmic Microwave Background (CMB) anisotropies to constrain the spatial geometry of the Universe.
 A succession of ground, sub-orbital and space-based experiments \cite{cmbexp} have led to increasingly tight constraints on the curvature of space, $k$, when it is assumed to be a universal constant.
 However, in an inhomogeneous universe $k$ will not be constant everywhere, but will vary from place to place.
 Here we address the question of what CMB results imply if we allow $k$ to vary with position.
 As a result, we place constraints on models of the Universe in which we live near the centre of a large under-density, or void.
 Observables in such models have been considered previously in \cite{tom}, and have recently been used to explain the supernovae observations without recourse to Dark Energy \cite{ellis}-\cite{four}.

 Of primary importance for constraining cosmological models are the $C_\ell$s of the CMB angular power spectrum.
 These quantities are defined by an expansion in Legendre polynomials, $P_\ell(x)$, of the form $\langle \delta T({\bf n})\delta T({\bf n'})\rangle=\frac{1}{4\pi} \sum_\ell (2\ell+1)C_\ell P_\ell({\bf n}\cdot{\bf n'})$, where $\delta T({\bf n})$ is the CMB temperature anisotropy in the direction ${\bf n}$, and angled brackets indicate an ensemble average.
 Here we will focus on the properties of the $C_\ell$s on small angular scales.
 They are then a result of two processes: The imprint of cosmological perturbations onto the last scattering surface, and the projection of that surface onto our sky.